turingschool/front-end-curriculum/lessons/module-1/js-3-dom-manipulation.md

 1. We're querying for all of the elements we need and we're storing them in variables.
 2. We're adding an event listener to the `<button>` with the class of `.change-text`.
 3. We're passing `addEventListener()` two arguments:
-  - The type of event we're interested in a listening for.
+  - The type of event we're interested in listening for.
   - A function that should be called whenever that event happens.

 ### Pair Practice